ExpressionEngine/ExpressionEngine-User-Guide/source/modules/moblog/index.rst

 ::

-	silent="false"
+	silent="yes"

 You can specify whether or not you want messages about the Moblog Check to be seen.
-By default, this value is "true", which means that the check will be silent and no messages will be seen.
-If you set the parameter to "false", then ExpressionEngine will output messages for errors and successes.
+By default, this value is "yes", which means that the check will be silent and no messages will be seen.
+If you set the parameter to "no", then ExpressionEngine will output messages for errors and successes.

 which=